ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/generics-design.md

 ## Test Cases
 ---

+Generics are a programming language feature that allow classes and functions to abstract over the specific types of data that they work with.
+This is done by parameterizing classes and functions over the types that they can work with.

 1. **Basic Type Variable Declaration**

 ```python
 T = TypeVar('T')
 ```

-This should add a type variable T, with the descriptive name 'T', to the global typing environment.
+A type variable can be introduced using a TypeVar definition.
+New type variables can be introduced only in global scope and can used across any number of generic class/function definitions.

-This name can be potentially be used for descriptive error messages from the compiler.
+The first parameter to TypeVar can be used to provide a more descriptive name for the type variable and can potentially be used for more descriptive error messages from the compiler for example.

 2. **Class Definition with a Type Variable**